 Some applicants may be required to also demonstrate knowledge of Ontario’s safety laws by completing a one-time, Commercial Vehicle Operators Registration (CVOR)/New Entrant Education and Evaluation Program (NEEEP) knowledge test, in person, at a DriveTest Centre.
 This test may be taken at the same time as the other commercial knowledge tests.
 Operators must apply and pay a fee to MTO prior to taking the CVOR test; details are available on the MTO website.

 Generally, the process for obtaining a commercial driver’s licence is as follows.

 - Optionally visit a DriveTest Centre to pick up the necessary materials required for commercial testing, including the medical examination report form and any printed Official MTO Handbooks you may require.

 Visiting a DriveTest Centre may not be necessary if you can obtain the materials elsewhere (e.g., from your physician’s office or by accessing the Official MTO Handbooks online.

 - Study for the knowledge test(s).

 As a driver of one of the largest vehicles on the road, you must study and practice to learn to drive carefully and safely.
 Ontario’s Official MTO Handbooks are great resources.
 The operator’s manual for the vehicle(s) you intend to drive is also useful for your commercial driver’s test(s).

 Driver training and/or courses are recommended, either through a private driving school or community college, or from an employer deemed by the MTO as a recognized authority (employer) under the Driver Certification Program (DCP).
 Please note that some schools/employers require a driver’s abstract as part of their entrance requirements – abstracts may be obtained from ServiceOntario.

 Note that the Class B or C knowledge test includes Class D rules of the road questions.

 - Visit a physician or nurse practitioner (registered nurse–extended class) of your choice to complete the medical examination and the medical examination report form.

-A medical report is valid for six months.
+A medical report is valid for 180 days.
 Be sure to apply for your licence before the report expires.

 - Apply for a driver’s licence (and/or Z endorsement) at a DriveTest Centre.